Andrew Carnegie’s philanthropic career began in the 1870s.

 Today, more than a century later, 26 organizations worldwide bear Carnegie’s name.
 They carry on work in fields as diverse as art, education, international affairs, peace, and scientific research.
 Although they are considered members of a “family,” these organizations remain independent entities and are related by name only.
-Learn about the family members below, or read detailed descriptions in this pamphlet [PDF], but please note that some of the Hero Funds and smaller organizations are not included.
+Learn about the family members below, or browse their latest social media posts in the right column, but please note that some of the Hero Funds and smaller organizations are not included.

 Andrew Carnegie’s “Music Hall” opened on May 5, 1891 with a concert featuring the American debut of Pyotr Ilyich Tchaikovsky.
 Designed by William B. Tuthill, the building at the corner of 57th Street and Seventh Avenue, in New York, comprised a self-contained performing arts complex with three auditoriums.
 It quickly became known simply as “Carnegie Hall.”
 In the more than 120 years since, the venue has become one of the most famous concert halls in the world, with its perfect acoustics and extravagant architecture providing a spectacular showcase for scores of renowned artists.